Sparsity-regularized optimization

 fprintf(' Iterations: %4d\n', out.iter);

 For other problems, users can similarly define the functions by modifying $\texttt{out1}$ and $\texttt{out2}$ while preserving the overall structure of $\texttt{switch}$.
-As an illustration, the following codes define the functions of a sparse linear regression problem.
+For example, the following Matlab code defines functions for a sparse linear regression problem.
+Similarly, in the inputs of function $\texttt{funcLinReg}$, ($\texttt{x}$, $\texttt{key}$, $\texttt{T1}$, $\texttt{T2}$) are variables, while ($\texttt{A}$, $\texttt{b}$) are data.
+When calling function $\texttt{funcLinReg}$, users need to define these data.

-function [out1,out2] = funcLinReg(x,key,T1,T2,A,b)
+function out = funcLinReg(x,key,T1,T2,A,b)

 % This code provides information for